Williamarvin/FlowLingo/replit.md

 ## Overview

 MandarinMaster is a comprehensive Chinese language learning platform that provides interactive tools for studying Mandarin.
 The application features a complete progress tracking system with user levels, XP points, streak tracking, and adaptive difficulty.
-Key features include text generation with click-to-translate, AI-powered conversations that adapt to user level, PDF document processing, vocabulary management with spaced repetition, initial assessment testing, and progressive practice sessions.
+Key features include text generation with click-to-translate, AI-powered conversations that adapt to user level, universal media reader (PDF, video, audio, images), vocabulary management with spaced repetition, initial assessment testing, and enhanced progressive practice sessions with mandatory retry system and adaptive difficulty adjustment.
 Built as a full-stack web application with a React frontend and Express backend using PostgreSQL for complete data persistence.

 ## User Preferences